-While Google’s Android operating system has evolved over the last decade, it’s kind of all over the place in terms of deployment.
-Some smartphones will get the newest Android 10 version, while other handsets sit forever with any number of previous versions.
-Some handsets will run various stripped-down versions of Android — Android One or Android Go, for example — designed for lower-powered, less-expensive phones.
-Consider what you need from your phone and whether the OS it’s running can accommodate it.
-Some budget phones run updated versions of the OS, such as Pie (9) or Oreo (8).
-Nougat (7) and Marshmallow (6) phones are also still fairly prevalent.
+Operating system: Google’s Android operating system has evolved over the last decade, but its deployment is all over the lot.
+Some smartphones get the newest Android version, while other brands settle with previous OS generations.
+Some handsets run stripped-down versions of Android — Android One or Android Go — designed for lower-powered, less-expensive phones.
+Consider which services you need from your phone and whether the OS it’s running can accommodate them.
+Some budget phones run updated versions of Android, such as Pie (9), Oreo (8), Nougat (7), or Marshmallow (6).

-Aside from the operating system, the processor, camera, battery, RAM, and storage are critical considerations in how well a cheaper smartphone can serve your needs.
-Since people tend to leave their cameras at home and use their smartphone still camera or video app, the quality of the shooter is significant.
-Some cheaper phones offer dual SIM capabilities, which could help to consolidate multiple older phones into a single newer one.
+Components: Aside from the operating system, the processor, camera, battery, RAM, and storage are critical considerations in how well a cheaper smartphone can serve your needs.
+Since people tend to leave their cameras at home and use their smartphone’s still or video camera, the quality of the shooter is significant.
+Some cheaper phones offer dual SIM capabilities, which help to consolidate multiple older phones into a single newer one.
 Battery life is another factor to consider — and even though many manufacturers boast all-day battery life, it’s often far from reality.

-We surveyed the landscape of $100 or lower smartphones and found a few that are worth a look.
+We surveyed the landscape of $100 or lower smartphones and dug up a few new, unlocked, 4G smartphones that are worth considering.

 Blu Vivo X5

 The Vivo X5 is a worthy competitor for an unlocked mobile phone in this price range.
 The device sports a 5.7-inch HD+ curved glass display running Android 9.0 Pie.
-It promises daylong battery life on a 2,800mAh Lithium-ion battery, supported by an octa-core chipset.
+It promises daylong battery life on a 2,800mAh lithium-ion battery, supported by an octa-core chipset.
 It also features 3GB of RAM, 64GB storage, and MicroSD capacity up to 64GB.
-A 13-megapixel rear camera, coupled with an 8-megapixel front-facing camera and fingerprint sensor, offers a moderate photo experience.
-It also includes an accelerometer, gravity sensor, proximity sensor, and light sensor.
-It supports 4G LTE and 3G and is compatible with GSM Networks including AT&T, T-Mobile, Cricket, and Metro PCS, but not Verizon, Sprint, and Boost Mobile.
+A 13MP rear camera, coupled with an 8-megapixel front-facing camera and fingerprint sensor, offers a moderate photo experience.